 Sexual Assault requires an assault to have taken place, but also involves a number of more complicated evidentiary, social, and legal factors than non-sexual assaults.
 For more information, see our page summarizing sexual assault law and our experience in the area.
 We also handle a wide range of sexual offences, including Sexual Interference, Sexual Exploitation, Internet Luring, Child Pornography, Voyeurism.

 The Criminal Code outlines in section 271 the offence of Sexual Assault.
 It describes it as an assault which is sexual in nature and also violates the sexual integrity of the victim.
 As well, section 272 outlines Sexual Assault with a Weapon, Threats to a Third Party or Causing Bodily.
 Finally, section 272 outline Aggravated Sexual Assault.
-More information on these types of Sexual Assault can be located here.

 Domestic Assaults are any assaults occurring in the context of an “intimate relationship”.
 They are a subset of assault, one that society and especially the criminal justice takes particularly seriously, embodied in the Crown Policy Manual’s statement that they will prosecute domestic abuse “with vigour”.